amcasari/wwconnect-2016-spark4everyone/README.md

 -----

-<h2>SparkR with RStudio</h2>
+<h2>RStudio</h2>

-* SparkR comes bundled with Spark after version 1.4.
-It comes with a REPL called sparkR.
-It can also be used within interactive notebook environments such as RStudio
+* Spark includes SparkR after version 1.4(?), including a REPL called sparkR.
+It can also be used within interactive notebook environments -- such as RStudio

 <h4>Download a prebuilt Spark release</h4>
 http://spark.apache.org/downloads.html